arinspunk/nuxt-multilingual-blog/README.md

 # Nuxt Multilingual Blog

 This is an example of a basic multilingual blog with [Nuxt](https://nuxtjs.org/).
+The objective of the project was to create a functional basic structure with:

+1. A home where to show the published posts
+2. The posts themselves
+3. And a menu to change the language

+So everything is quite spartan, like its styles for example :grimacing:

 ## How to run this (and to try it :microscope:) ##